Plebian-Linux/quartz64-images/RUNNING.md

 ### Wi-Fi

-Plebian (or Debian, for that matter) does not yet properly package the wireless firmware needed for the Model B or SOQuartz's Wi-Fi chip.
-Therefore, Wi-Fi won't work out of the box.
+Plebian (or Debian, for that matter) does not yet properly package the wireless firmware needed for the SOQuartz's Wi-Fi chip.
+Therefore, Wi-Fi won't work out of the box on SOQuartz, but it will work on Model B.

 ## Further Reading